High Noon For Catalan Lawmakers

 In Japan, the Nikkei share average moved closer to a 21-year high overnight after a three-day weekend as expectations for continued strength in the US economy supported sentiment.
 The index rallied +0.6%, while the broader Topix gained +0.47%.

-Down-under, the S&P/ASX 200 was little changed while South Korea's Kospi staged a catch-up rally after a weeklong holiday gaining +1.64% overnight.
+Down Under, the S&P/ASX 200 was little changed while South Korea's Kospi staged a catch-up rally after a week-long holiday gaining +1.64% overnight.

 In Hong Kong, stocks rallied, bolstered by telecom and property firms.
 The Hang Seng index rose +0.6%, while the China Enterprises Index gained +0.3%.